dailybruin/interactive.2015.a-paper-trail/_posts/2015-11-10-student-stories.markdown

 <figure class="wide">
   <img src="/img/photos/ns.BOB.Vlad.picA.AW.jpg" />
   <h1>Vlad Stoicescu-Ghica</h1>
   <figcaption>Vlad Stoicescu-Ghica is the co-chair of IDEAS.
 He immigrated in June 2002 to join his mother, who had left a year earlier to work in an American company.
 However, the job never materialized, and his mom had to take long hours working odd jobs in order to support her family.
-As co-director, Stoicescu-Ghica is responsible for coordinating group action, dealing with the media, and working in the general interest of undocumented students.
+As co-chair, Stoicescu-Ghica is responsible for coordinating group action, dealing with the media, and working in the general interest of undocumented students.
 A fifth year political science major, he hopes to attend law school.</figcaption>
 </figure>